drg-bot/jclouds-site/start/compute.md

 ---
 layout: page
 title: Compute Guide
+permalink: /start/compute/
 ---

 ## Introduction
 The jclouds Compute API provides a basic abstraction across Compute APIs such as Amazon EC2 and VMware vCloud.
 We also have integrations for popular tools such as Ant and Maven.

 ## Features
 ### Location Aware API

 Unlike other tools, our compute api doesn't require you to establish multiple connections to clouds who are multi-homed.
 For example, you can use the same object to access your resources in all regions of EC2.
 This allows you greater visibility into your resources and provides means to logically tie cross-wan resources together.

 ### Node Sets
 Using our compute API, you can run multiple nodes as a set regardless of the underlying cloud API.
 In this way, you can fire up a 20 node cluster and manage it by its group name, as opposed to dealing with each node individually.

 ### SSH keys
 Our compute API natively helps with moving your ssh keys to the node on startup, so that you don't have to worry about remembering or storing random passwords or keys provided by the service.

 ### Run Script
 Our runScript features provide simple means for executing scripts on the machines in a set.
 It also includes special exception types that will allow you to handle errors appropriately.

 ### Stub Provider
 As more people are looking at concepts like devops, it follows that infrastructure as code implies testability as a concern.
 One of our steps to help is the addition of a stub compute provider, which you can join with our in-memory blobstore to test your provisioning instructions before you try them out with your credit card:

 ### Credential persistence

 As of jclouds beta-9, you can now supply a map to persist credentials of your nodes across connections.
 Using a blobstore-backed map, this means you can keep track of all of your cloud nodes' credentials in a single place.

 ### Supported Providers